ManageIQ/manageiq.org/site/_posts/2016-12-20-manageiq-euwe-ga-announcement.html.md

 ## OpenStack Improvements

-Working with the OpenStack team, we bring you a long list of improvements for the OpenStack cloud provider.
+Working with the Red Hat OpenStack team, we bring you a long list of improvements for the OpenStack cloud provider.
 To start off, collection of Host Aggregate inventory allows the OpenStack scheduler to enable advanced scheduling.
 The mapping of external cloud tenants to ManageIQ tenants is achieved with a post-refresh hook on the OpenStack provider which synchronizes after refresh.

 Creating, updating and deleting cloud tenants and host aggregates can now be carried out through the user interface from the Clouds menu under Compute.